 Like most new parents, you probably began buying baby items shortly after your doctor confirmed your pregnancy, but if you’re like millions of your fellow Americans, a life insurance policy probably didn’t make your “must buy” list.
 Buying life insurance when you’re entering a new phase of life seems like a depressing thing to do, but to better ensure your child’s future, it’s a wise decision.
 If you haven’t bought a policy, don’t worry.
 It’s not too late to get one, but be sure that you don’t make any of these five mistakes:

 Not Having A Policy

 Sure, this seems like a given, but millions of people don’t have insurance in place.
 By having a policy in place, you are providing for your child financially, so that his or her other parent or caregiver has money with which to care for the child.
-According to the USA.gov website, a term life insurance policy is your least expensive option and most people can find ways to work the minor expense into their budget.
-Some short-term budget cuts are well worth the peace of mind knowing that your family will be taken care of in your absence.
+According to the USA.gov website, a term life insurance policy is your least expensive option, and most people can find ways to work the minor expense into their budget.
+Some short-term budget cuts are well worth the peace of mind of knowing that your family will be taken care of in your absence.

 Buying Too Little Coverage

 Having some life insurance is better than having none at all, but if you’re buying it, you might as well do some simple fourth-grade math to make sure you’re buying enough.
 The general rule of thumb is to have a policy with a value of eight to ten times the amount of your annual income.
 So if you earn $50,000 a year, you should have a policy worth $400,000 to $500,000.
-If you pass away and your survivors invest it, they should be able to live off of the interest without touching the original balance and use the money for things like childcare, college tuition and paying off the mortgage.
+If you pass away and your survivors invest it, they should be able to live off of the interest without touching the original balance and use the money for things like childcare, college tuition, and paying off the mortgage.